MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 App Center Diagnostics supports multiple API functionalities listed under the crashes and errors section of the [App Center swagger page](https://openapi.appcenter.ms/).
 Read the [App Center API Documentation](~/api-docs/index.md) to learn how to acquire an API token and make calls to the App Center API.

 > [!NOTE]
-> The App Center Diagnostics API does not support CORS (Cross-Origin Resource Sharing), so requests from clients which mandate this such as browsers will fail.
+> The App Center Diagnostics API doesn't support CORS (Cross-Origin Resource Sharing), so requests from clients which mandate this such as browsers will fail.
 To interact with the API from a browser, you can use a proxy service under your own domain which forwards requests to the App Center API.

 ## Transitioning to the new APIs